rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 Cloud Backup (CBU).

-For each intact backup configuration (config) container in Cloud Files, you might well recover backups for that backup config.
+For each intact backup configuration (config) container in Cloud Files, you can recover backups for that backup config.

 To recover those assets: